Serbia in the Eurovision Song Contest 2012

-Serbia participated in the Eurovision Song Contest 2012 with the song "Nije ljubav stvar" written by Željko Joksimović, Marina Tucaković and Miloš Roganović.
+Serbia was represented at the Eurovision Song Contest 2012 with the song "Nije ljubav stvar" written by Željko Joksimović, Marina Tucaković and Miloš Roganović.
 The song was performed by Željko Joksimović, who had previously represented Serbia and Montentegro in the Eurovision Song Contest in 2004 where he placed second with the song "Lane moje".
 The Serbian national broadcaster, Radio Television of Serbia (RTS) internally selected the Serbian entry for the 2012 contest in Baku, Azerbaijan.
 Joksimović was announced as the Serbian representative on 18 November 2011, while the song, "Nije ljubav stvar", was presented on 10 March 2012 during a show titled Evropska pesma ("European song").

 Serbia was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 24 May 2012.
 Performing as the opening entry for the show in position 1, "Nije ljubav stvar" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 26 May.
 It was later revealed that Serbia placed second out of the 18 participating countries in the semi-final with 159 points.
 In the final, Serbia performed in position 24 and placed third out of the 26 participating countries, scoring 214 points.